 - Make sure you are registered for Naviance and have your login username and password. - Request your letter of recommendation from your school counselor in person and give them the date of your first deadline.
-Then fill out the online survey on Naviance called 'Counselor Brag Sheet' by clicking on the 'About Me' tab and then you will find it under 'My Surveys.'
-Have your parents fill out the counselor brag sheet (parent version) and return to your counselor (also available on Naviance under 'My Surveys'). - Request your letter of recommendation from your teachers in person.
+Then fill out the online survey on Naviance called 'Counselor Brag Sheet' by clicking on the 'About Me' tab and then you will find it under 'My Surveys.' - Request your letter of recommendation from your teachers in person.
 Then, formally request the letter through Naviance under the 'Colleges' tab through 'Letters of Recommendation'.
 It is your responsibility to follow up and make sure they are uploaded. - Finalize your college list and add them to your Naviance under 'Colleges I'm Applying To'. - If you are using the Common App, register, enter your high school information, and add your Common App colleges to the account.
 Then sign the FERPA Release Authorization in your account.
-Finally, go into your Naviance under the 'Colleges' tab and under 'Colleges I'm Applying To' and 'Match Accounts' using your email and date of birth. - Request test scores from your SAT/ACT account to be sent to your colleges.
+Finally, go into your Naviance under the 'Colleges' tab and under 'Colleges I'm Applying To' and 'Match Accounts.' - Request test scores from your SAT/ACT account to be sent to your colleges.
 The school counselors DO NOT send standardized test scores.
 Colleges require official copies sent directly from the testing agencies and will not accept them from your high school. - Complete and submit your applications.
 If you are using Common App, each application is submitted separately for each school. - Request your transcript package (transcript, letters of recommendation, secondary reports) to be sent from your school by filling out the Transcript Request Form at least two weeks prior to your deadline each time you have submitted an application(s).